 Carl didn’t get it.
 Not really.
 Some of the executives looked baffled too.
 But Cadence, Francis, and Alice looked pale.
 Paler than normal.

 “The third condition is that in order for the highest success of vitae being passed onto another person, that person’s vitae must be leaving their body for the vitae cycle itself.
-This allows the vitae stored in a resistor to enter that person without complications and interference, and when that person ‘comes back’ they will have full access to the memories given to them by the resistor.”
+This allows the vitae stored in a resistor to enter that person without complication and interference, and when that person ‘comes back’ they will have full access to the memories given to them by the resistor.”

 Vitae leaving the body…?
 When a person ‘came back’…?